The Blackfire Stack is made of five main components:

 the Blackfire servers need access to your application’s servers.

-If the profiled application is behind a firewall, let the Blackfire runner
+If the profiled application is behind a firewall, let the Blackfire servers

 access the application by allowing IPs

 @1 are appended when functions or methods are invoked

 recursively - which means they call themselves.
 The number following the